 The Zombie Village

 Produced by the same bar group that launched Pagan Idol a few years earlier, Zombie Village is a large venue with something to will appeal to any tikiphile.
 There are extensive tiki art and carvings, and there are special lighting effects that make some of of the art come alive.
 The cocktail menu is vast and among the best you’ll find anywhere.
 A row of differently sized huts are available for reservation and provide a more intimate experience.
 There is a smaller second bar upstairs that’s open some nights.
-Zombie Village isn’t in a great neighborhood, but if you start your walk at nearby Union Square it is quite a bit less stressful.
+Zombie Village isn’t in a great neighborhood, but if you start your walk at nearby Union Square it is better than from any other direction.

 The original Tiki Bob location and statue is a couple blocks away at corner of Post and Taylor.